brookeboskus/UA-Waterski-Senior-Design/capstone-computing-project/README.md

 In your terminal, make sure to type "npm i" which installs necessary dependencies onto your computer then type "npm run dev" to run the localhost.
 This localhost will automatically update as you type your code.

+also unfortunately single apostrophes in typed text won't work with how we deployed the website (like the word I'm) BUT we can type &apos; to make I&apos;m     and that would work